TCA-Coding-Club/tca-journal/src/articles/solomon_0524.md

 slug: the-danger-of-striving-for-freedom
 thumbnail: ../images/articles/byung_chul_han_side_portrait.jpeg
 ---
-# The Danger of Striving For Freedom: Byung-Chul Han

 Since the Enlightenment, freedom has stood as one of the central tenets of Western society.
 Influential figures such as John Stuart Mill and the Founding Fathers of America all advocated for liberty as both a fundamental right and a key to human flourishing.
 Their efforts, at the surface, seem to have payed off: citizens in developed nations today can purchase whatever they want, pursue careers they desire, and live without enduring constant oppression from a dominant power.
 This is something that often fills us with immense pride, especially when reflecting on the repressive, authoritarian regimes and monarchies of the past.
 However, what if freedom isn't as good as it sounds?
 What if freedom, the very concept meant to free us from compulsion and enable us to live life to the fullest, is actually the mechanism behind the coercion in our modern society?

 ![american_founding_fathers](https://upload.wikimedia.org/wikipedia/commons/f/f9/Declaration_of_Independence_%281819%29%2C_by_John_Trumbull.jpg)